Partial or selective import of a Jira backup export into Jira Cloud

 Recheck the size of your compressed ZIP files.
 If the media directories you're trying to import are still larger than 5 GB per file, you should consider splitting them further to avoid timeout errors.

-In your Jira Cloud site, go to Settings in the Jira sidebar, System > Restore system to upload the files.
+Once split, you can visit your target Jira Cloud site, go to Settings > System > Restore system to upload the files.

 Was this helpful?